STILL RIVER GREENWAY:

 The Still River Greenway is an envisioned greenway extending along the Still River corridor from Danbury to Brookfield.
 In Brookfield a 1.6 mile section is complete.
 In Danbury, a 2.2 mile hiking trail has been constructed along the river.
 For more information visit; STILL RIVER ALLIANCE .

-Starting from the Silvermine Road parking lot; You'll find a map board and Porto-Potty located here.
-Follow the paved trail down to an intersection.
+Starting from the Silvermine Road parking lot [Central Section]; You'll find a Map Board and Porto-Potty located here.
+Follow the paved trail down to an Intersection.

-Note; Just past the parking lot is a gravel trail.
+Note; Just before the Intersection is a gravel trail on your left.
 This leads up to Arthur A. Harris Linear Park.
 Sports fields, play ground.
 I believe this is slated to become a paved trail all the way to Town Hall for more parking in the future.

-Northern Route; Heading right along the paved trail you travel underneath Silvermine Rd and follow a boardwalk to an iron Bridge over the Still River.
+Northern Route; Heading right (North) along the paved Still River Greenway you travel underneath Silvermine Rd and follow a boardwalk to an iron Bridge over the Still River.
 From here you can spot all the damage caused by micro-bursts in the Spring of 2018.
 Destroyed a lot of trees.
 Continue along the boardwalk crossing over a couple of smaller bridges as the trail is paved again.
 After 0.7 miles the trail parallels Route 202.
-Pass by a trail map before coming to the currant end of the trail at 1 mile.
+Pass by a Map Board before coming to a wide sidewalk at 1 mile.
+The trail continues north along the sidewalk.
+When the sidewalk becomes narrow head left across a crosswalk where the paved trail continues north.
+The trail ends inexplicitly after 1.2 miles just shy of 'Four Corners' (Station Rd & Whisconier Rd)

 Note; Future plans call for extending the trail north to 'Four Corners' (Station Rd &Route 202).
 This will allow access to local businesses.

-Southern Route; Heading left the paved trail travels underneath Route 7.
+Southern Route; Heading left (South) the paved Still River Greenway travels underneath Route 7.
 The Still River is along your right.
-The trail turns inland through the woods before ending at a cul-de-sac after 0.6 miles..
+The trail turns inland through the woods before ending at a cul-de-sac after 0.6 miles.

 CLICK HERE FOR MAP